alterGNU/MakeDesktopLauncher/README.md

 Each of these folders created by this script will contain:
 - An image converted to the format to use as an icon
 - A .desktop file to launch the application
-- (If necessary)the executable to launch the application

 ## Installation
 Clone the repo